ericgio/react-bootstrap-typeahead/README.md

 As far as the source of the data, the component simply handles rendering and selection.
 It is agnostic about the data source (eg: an async endpoint), which should be handled separately.

 ## Example
-An example file is included with the project.
-Simply open `index.html` in a browser.
+An example file is included with the NPM module.
+Simply open `example/index.html` in a browser.
+If you're using the repository code, you'll need to run `npm run example` to build the example index file.
+You can then open the HTML file as described above.
 You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).

 ## Documentation